-John Kenneth Tavener was born in London in 1944, and educated at the Royal Academy of Music with Lennox Berkeley as his tutor in composition.
+John Kenneth Tavener was born in London in 1944 and educated at the Royal Academy of Music with Lennox Berkeley as his tutor in composition.
 He was still at college when he won the prestigious Prince Rainier of Monaco Prize in 1965 with his cantata Cain and Abel.
 He was closely linked with religious music, and his catalogue of works includes three Requiems.
-More recently he has moved towards sacred orchestral works, of which his score for cello and orchestra, The Protecting Veil, entered the world of 20th century ‘pop’ classics.
+Later in his career he moved towards sacred orchestral works, of which his score for cello and orchestra, The Protecting Veil, entered the world of 20th century ‘pop’ classics.

-Tavener moved from an “Orthodox” towards a Universalist view in which all religions are seen as equally valid.
-Throughout his career there have been many influences, not only from different religious traditions but from secular sources as well.
-The unifying factor between them all was not any one particular tradition; it is the desire to express truth and beauty through his music.
+Tavener moved from an ‘Orthodox’ towards a Universalist view in which all religions are seen as equally valid.
+Throughout his career there were many influences, not only from different religious traditions but from secular sources as well.
+The unifying factor between them all was not any one particular tradition; it was the desire to express truth and beauty through his music.

 Sir John Tavener died on 12 November 2013.